 - Cost of client acquisition (# of clients/total marketing costs per month)

 Knowing your numbers intimately can give you the courage to grow your team because you can have faith in your ability to bring in and engage the number of clients you need to fuel that growth.

-3. Decide which tasks you are currently doing that either don’t actually make you money or are the jobs you loathe the most.
 These are the jobs you will offload first.
 For instance, I loathed getting on the phone to set up speaking engagements.
 It felt awkward for me to be doing this for myself so I ended up not doing a very good job of it.
 I’ve also wrestled with filling this position and regretted not hiring a more proactive, local person sooner.
 In retrospect, had I committed to filling this role aggressively right out of the gate, I might have saved myself some heartache.
 Figure out what you don’t like to do and get someone who does like to do that thing for you, cheaper!

 - Public speaking

 Step #5 When someone enters your field who is very enthusiastic about your work, pay very close attention